300+ Black Friday sales you can shop right now

 - Joss & Main: Stylish furniture, decor and more is up to 50% off.

-- Kirkland’s Home: Furniture, decor and tons of holiday decorations are marked down for Black Friday, plus take 20% off any individual Christmas item with code CHRISTMAS20 and 20% off buy online, pick up in-story orders with code PICKUP.
+- Kirkland’s Home: Furniture, decor and tons of holiday decorations are marked down for Black Friday, plus take 20% off any individual Christmas item with code CHRISTMAS20 and 20% off “buy online, pick up in-store” orders with code PICKUP.

 - Lamps Plus: Take up to 50% off lighting off all kinds at the store’s Holiday Sale.